 Alternatives to Glipizide are glimepiride, glyburide and acarbose. (ref)

-Both the Winn Feline Foundation and the Morris Animal Foundation currently fund studies in Illinois to see if the human anti-diabetic drug, pioglitazone, might help control (or perhaps, even prevent) the progression of diabetes in cats as it apparently does in humans (ref).
+Both the Winn Feline Foundation and the Morris Animal Foundation have funded studies to see if the human anti-diabetic drug, pioglitazone, might help control (or perhaps, even prevent) the progression of diabetes in cats as it apparently does in humans (ref).
 (This drug has the potential for very serious side effects.
 At this time, I would not experiment with it outside of a very controlled research study).

 It usually takes quite a bit more than just offering a low-cal diet to get your cat to loose weight.
 No mater if you prepare the weight loss diet yourself or purchase it from your vet; it requires a strict feeding and lifestyle plan as well.
 It's going to have to be a joint effort that you can read about here.